Adapting your home: Planning and funding

 What should I consider before getting work done?

-Children may also have long term conditions which need to be thought about.
+Children may also have long-term conditions which need to be considered.
 This may be a condition which remains stable as they mature, one which delays or prevents normal development or may deteriorate over time.
-For young children the size of their equipment may suggest extra space is not needed, but as they grow their equipment will grow too.
+For young children, the size of their equipment may suggest extra space is not needed, but as they grow their equipment will grow too.
 Allowing for larger equipment which may be needed in the future will mean further adaptations won’t be required.

 Consider the whole environment